votingworks/vxsuite-complete-system/README.md

 We use git submodules here for the components, for the express purpose that we never want to update one of the components without explicitly checking that all the modules work well together.

+## Acknowledgments

+Thanks to Trammell Hudson (@osresearch) for help working out TPM- and dm-verity related stuff, and more generally for cutting the path for more secure Linux systems via the osresearch/safeboot project.

+Thanks to Matthew Garrett (@mjg59) for providing overall thoughts about our security architecture, as well as helping to work out Secure Boot policies.